 MASTER OF ARTS IN TEACHING SCIENCE (MAT-S) DEGREE

-The Master of Arts in Teaching—Science (MAT-S) degree is a challenging program that prepares science teachers for teaching in grades 6-12 and emphasizes the development of a teacher’s ability to develop research-based teaching strategies that make science accessible to learners.
+The Master of Arts in Teaching—Science (MAT-S) degree for certification is a challenging program that prepares science teachers for teaching in grades 6-12 and emphasizes the development of a teacher’s ability to develop research-based teaching strategies that make science accessible to learners.
 Specific attention is directed at the interaction of schools, learners, pedagogy, subject matter and curriculum.
-The program is unique in that it focuses solely on science education.
+The program is unique in that it focuses solely on science education and includes on-going practicum experiences in local schools.
 This allows you to be in a supportive cohort of high-achieving science peers taught by faculty who specialize and conduct research in science education.
 We strive to provide a cutting-edge, high-quality program that will utilize and build upon your science knowledge and experiences to become an innovative middle or high school teacher.

 If you are an in-service teacher looking for a graduate program to improve your practice, please see our MAST program.